jyp/boon/README.md

   Another modal layer for Emacs, which is also lightweight and aims to integrate with Emacs.
 However, as far as I can see, there is no special attention paid to ergonomics.

+All the above is to the best of my understanding and at the time of writing.